status-im/status-mobile/doc/STARTING_GUIDE.md

 ## Simulators and Devices
 ### Android

-You need to have an emulator like [AVD](https://developer.android.com/studio/run/emulator), or [Genymotion](#genymotion-virtualization), or a real device running and visible to `adb`, before you run `make run-android`.
+You need to have an emulator like [AVD](https://developer.android.com/studio/run/emulator), or [Genymotion](#genymotion-virtualization), or a real device running and visible to [adb](https://developer.android.com/studio/command-line/adb), before you run `make run-android`.

 ### iOS